Looking for fundraising ideas? Have a great idea, but aren’t sure how to promote it? Never fear, we’ve got you covered.

 5. Thank your contributors!

 - This is the most important step!
 We couldn’t do the work we do without the help of those who give to Mercy Corps.
-We will be thanking them also, but let them know you appreciate their support of your effort.
+Let them know you appreciate their support of your effort.

 - Please send donations and the form to:

 Note: Mercy Corps does not accept and cannot receipt non-monetary gifts such as clothing, food or any type of service.
-Please do not ship items for donation to this address.
+Please do not send items for donation to this address.

-Whether you’re planning a special event to fundraise for Mercy Corps, or are using a Mercy Corps Personal Fundraising Page to collect donations, we’ve got all the materials you need to meet your goal.
+If you’re planning a special event to fundraise for Mercy Corps, or are using an online fundraising page to collect donations, we’ve got all the materials you need to meet your goal.

 If you’re interested in finding out more email firstname.lastname@example.org or call us on +44 (0) 131 662 2377 during office hours.